onetapbeyond/gen_metrics/PITCHME.md

 - Plus optional detailed statistical metrics

 Note:
+Explain that *callbacks* are the *unit-of-work* in a GenServer.
-Elaborate on differences between summary and statistical metrics.
+Also elaborate on differences between summary and statistical metrics.

 +++